Defend Criminal Negligence Charges

 Frequently Asked Questions

 Criminal negligence causing bodily harm is an offence in Canadian law that addresses the serious consequences arising from an individual’s or a corporation’s failure to comply with expected standards of care, resulting in physical harm to others.
+It is important to note that criminal negligence causing bodily harm extends beyond mere inattention, ordinary careless, or a minor lapse in judgment.
+It can be a subjective judgment as to what constitutes criminal negligence causing bodily harm, so it is advisable to consult a skilled lawyer to know what your legal rights are.

 What is Criminal Negligence Causing Bodily Harm?

 Section 221 of the Criminal Code is invoked when a person’s actions show a gross deviation from the expected behaviour of a reasonable person, in a way that results in bodily harm to another.
 Section 219 further clarifies criminal negligence as behaviour that markedly diverges from the care a reasonable person would exercise under similar circumstances, characterized by a wanton or reckless disregard for the lives or safety of others.
-This legislation also applies to corporate entities, holding businesses accountable for maintaining safe environments.
+This legislation also applies to corporate entities, holding businesses accountable for fostering and maintaining reasonably safe environments.
 If a company fails to ensure safety and an employee is injured as a result, the company may face charges under this law.

 Civil Negligence vs. Criminal Negligence